pulibrary/marc_pd_tool/docs/ALGORITHM.md

 ### 3. Copyright Status Determination

-Based on the pattern of matches found, we assign one of four copyright status categories:
+Based on the pattern of matches found, we assign one of five copyright status categories:

 **For US Publications:**